 In Los Angeles:

 Victoria Wall Harris enjoyed a few fun hours with chef Felix Barron of KTCHN DTLA, photographing some holiday-inspired recipes for UGG’s blog.
 The social media team at UGG reached out to Victoria to hire her for the shoot, but allowed her to take charge and make images in her own style.

 We did a very paired down and natural shoot, just me and the chef.

 The intimate shoot took place at KTCHN DTLA, and Victoria loved the simple setting.
 She let the natural light and interesting space guide her and got to know the chef behind the pop-up eatery.

-UGG was very happy with the final product, and the post is live now on their blog!
+UGG was very happy with the final product!

 See more of Victoria at victoriawallharris.com!